4 baby mindfulness activities to promote balance and connection

 In daily life as modern parents, most of us have way too much to do, relentless distractions, crazy agendas, and far too many heavy topics on our minds.
 Our children sense when we aren't fully present with them.
 They sense when our minds are elsewhere.
 They absorb our stress.
 As we project ahead to what should get done or ruminate on past challenges and disappointments, this can undermine their security.

-Fortunately, we aren't screwed, and mindful connection time is an antidote to the over taxed minds of the modern parent.
+Fortunately, mindful connection time is an antidote to the over taxed minds of the modern parent.
 Giving our child our full presence, whenever we can, mitigates the stress our children feel as a result of the multi-taking nature.

 We're talking about Q U A L I T Y, not quantity.
 It wouldn't be healthy to give your child 100% attention, 100% of the time.
 You'd have a baby narcissist on your hands.
 But......most of us could do a lot better.